 Your business exists to solve your customers’ problems.
-If you can do that effectively and in a unique way, you’re guaranteed to see your business grow.
+If you can do that effectively and in a unique way, you’re guaranteed to see your business grow and your audience will get the results they are looking for.

 However, if you miss the mark, you won’t see the business growth you want.